forcedotcom/dataloader/README.md

     git submodule update
     mvn clean package -DskipTests

-The build will include the appropriate eclipse swt jar by detecting the operating system type.
+The build will include the appropriate eclipse swt jar by detecting your operating system type.
 If you would like to manually specify the eclipse swt jar, take a look at the pom.xml file to see a full list of available profiles.

-Note: salesforce.com officially supports dataloader on Windows XP and Windows 7.
-The other platforms that dataloader can be compiled for are unofficial.
+Note: Salesforce officially supports Data Loader for 64-bit Windows and macOS.
+Any other platforms that Data Loader can be compiled for are unofficial.

-The build will generate a windows installer exe in the target directory when executing the build in a windows environment.
-If you are packaging the windows installer for distribution, you must use the following command to specify the win32 profile because the installer is packaged with a 32-bit JRE.

-    mvn clean package -P win32,-win64 -DskipTests
+For macOS and Windows, the build will generate needed JARs in the target directory.

 # Execute Data Loader